 The Albion River Trail is part of one county-long trail system, two state-long trail systems and one national trail system, collectively spanning over 6,000 miles.

-The Calhoun County Trailway is still in the process of being completed, but Albion’s own system could become a part of it.
+The Calhoun County Trailway is still being completed, but Albion’s own system could become a part of it.
 The proposed 51-mile system would connect Homer, Albion, Marshall, Battle Creek and the numerous townships in between.

 Once completed, the Calhoun County Trailway will hook up onto the Falling Water Trail of Jackson County and the Kalamazoo River Valley Trail of Kalamazoo County.

-The Calhoun County Trailway is also hope to link to the North Country Trail, the second crossroads of the Albion River Trail.
+The Calhoun County Trailway will link to the North Country Trail.
 Once completed, the North Country Trail will span 4,600 miles, from North Dakota to New York.
 The trail will wind itself through the Upper Peninsula and down West Michigan, eventually leading to Ohio.